robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring.md

 ### Mentors

-There's no catch-up with the ECT this week.
+There’s no catch-up with the ECT this week.
 You just need to watch the brief video introduction to the module.

 [View mentor materials](/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-0-mentor-materials)